Joel Wanasek: Career and education

 He created the now defunct instructional guitar web site InsaneGuitar.com, before forming his band Dark Shift in 2000, where he played lead guitar.
 They signed to AJA Records, but disbanded before releasing an album.
 Joel worked on Dark Shift's debut album "The Assault" which was released in June 2003.
 The band would then open up for Gigantour in Milwaukee, which featured Megadeth, Dream Theater, Symphony X, among others.

 In his producing career, he has worked with labels such as Fueled by Ramen, Virgin Music, Century Media Records, No Sleep Records, Fearless Records, Nuclear Blast Records, among others.
-In 2016, the song "Is There Anybody Out There?" by Machine Head chartted at #36 on Billboard's Hot Mainstream Rock, which he co-produced.
+In 2016, the song "Is There Anybody Out There?" by Machine Head charted at #36 on Billboard's Hot Mainstream Rock, which he co-produced.
 In 2018, Wanasek mixed and mastered Miyavi's "Samurai Sessions Vol.2", with the opening song, "Dancing With My Fingers", topping the iTunes Japanese charts.

 He uses Steinberg Cubase as his digital audio workstation.